 First semester college freshmen receive advisement from their INQ course instructor but may also be asked to attend program informational sessions or will be enrolled in a specific intro course for their major.
 Once INQ is successfully completed, students will be assigned to a program advisor within the Center for Pre-Professional Programs until admitted to their upper division program of choice or have completed 60 credits (in each of these two cases, students will will be supported by faculty as they work through upper division course requirements within their declared major and prepare for life beyond graduation).

 New transfer students will be advised by the University’s Academic Advising Centers advisors for the College of Health & Human Services prior to the start of their first semester at Southern.
 Once the term begins, new transfer students will be assigned to a program advisor within the Center for Pre-Professional Programs until admitted to their upper division program of choice or have completed lower division coursework (in each of these two cases, students will will be supported by faculty as they work through upper division course requirements within their declared major and prepare for life beyond graduation).

 If you have additional questions about your advisor assignment or if you need assistance scheduling an appointment with your advisor or help navigating and understanding online tools, platforms and resources, please email CPPP@southernct.edu for assistance.

 Exercise and Sport Science:

-- Handbook (includes application requirements and pre-graduate program advisement maps)
+- Handbook (includes pre-graduate program advisement maps and more)